 Some beautiful visitor areas in the State forests of the Lower Barrington Tops can be found in Chichester State Forest, accessed via Dungog or Gresford.

 Chichester State Forest is divided into two distinct areas, the western side centred on the Allyn River and the eastern side centred on the Telegherry River.

-Forests in this area have been harvested for timber for many decades - some for over 150 years.
-The forests you see today are regrowth forests.
-Today's forest management practices protect biodiversity, soil and water quality and cultural heritage sites while also allowing for sustainable timber production.
-NSW State Forests – here today, here tomorrow.
-Find out more about sustainable forest management.
+Forests in this area have been harvested many times for timber over many decades - some for over 150 years - so the forests you see today are regrowth forests.
+Today's forest management practices protect biodiversity, soil and water quality and cultural heritage sites, while also allowing for sustainable timber production (read more about sustainable forest management).

 A spectacular lookout offers 360 degree views of the forests, park and wilderness of the Barrington Tops.
 Follow Mount Allyn Road through dry eucalypt forest at lower altitudes to cool temperate Antarctic beech forest and then into open grassy forest.
 The return distance from the main road is 28 kilometres.
 Note: The road up to Mount Allyn can become slippery in wet weather and may be seasonally closed due to snowfalls.

 A picturesque waterhole with cascades where you can relax on warm rocks or take a dip in the cool Allyn waters.

 Please note: no glass is allowed at Ladies Well.
 Please use the bin bank nearby to dispose of glass before enjoying this area.